 - Forks: Forks must be straight and free of scratches.

 - Battery: Make sure the battery is new, clean, and that the battery terminals do not show signs of corrosion.

 - Brake Fluid: Brake fluid must be topped up and should be a light tan color.
 Darker fluid is a sign that it needs to be replaced.

 - Fuel tank: There should be a cap, it should seal tightly, and there should not be any lingering smell of gasoline.
 It must also be properly mounted.

 Contact West Coast Trial Lawyers to Find Out How We Can Help

-If you have sustained injuries in the city of Los Angeles as a result of a motorcycle accident, an attorney at our firm can help you recover financial compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.
-Call West Coast Trial Lawyers today at (213) 927-3700 or email [email protected] to schedule a free consultation with our experienced, caring, and compassionate legal team.
+If you have sustained injuries in California as a result of a motorcycle accident, a skilled motorcycle accident attorney at West Coast Trial Lawyers can help you recover compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.